dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 ### Tips for Preview

-- **Always home first**: Navigation requires the printer to be homed
+- **Homing is optional**: Navigation works from current position, just like calibrate.py
 - **Use sequential navigation**: The "Next" and "Previous" buttons make it easy to go through all wells in order
 - **Check critical wells**: Focus on wells that are critical for your experiment
 - **Verify before experiment**: Use preview to catch alignment issues before running a long experiment